zonemaster/zonemaster/docs/public/configuration/tld-url-for-gui.md

 format, then those must be converted to A-label format before the steps below can be run.
 This includes the TLD label.

 ## Source of URL

 The URL is specifically set on a per TLD basis.

 The following priority applies for determining the source of the URL:
-* Highest priority is [Backend configuration] if it is configured with a specific URL string for that TLD.
+* Highest priority is [Backend configuration] if it is configured with a specific URL for that TLD.
 See [Backend configuration] for how to configure the TLD specific URL.
 * Second priority is a specific DNS record as specified below in section [TXT record].
 * The fallback is to fetch the URL for registration services found in the IANA